Short-finned eel: As food

-Short-finned eels make excellent eating and have long been esteemed as an important food.
 The consumption of short-finned eels is a longstanding tradition in many Pacific nations, including Japan, Australia and New Zealand.

 Prior to European settlement at least two Aboriginal Australian nations, the Gunditjmara and the Djab wurrung from Western Victoria, farmed eels on a large scale, trading smoked eel with distant communities in return for other goods.

 For the Māori people of New Zealand, starved of protein after the extinction of New Zealand megafauna, the short-finned eel was a significant food resource.
 The short-finned eel is known to Māori as tuna, alongside the endemic New Zealand longfin eel.
+One traditional method of preparing eels was to cook them in an umu bound in rangiora or kanono leaves.
 They had a highly developed fishery for freshwater eels before the arrival of Europeans, and an extensive knowledge of the ecology of eels, harvesting them through a variety of techniques.
 Present-day recreational anglers catch and eat them regularly, and New Zealand has a well-established commercial eel fishery.
 Māori are now concerned that the commercial fishery is compromising their ability to harvest short-finned eels for ceremonial purposes.